ArtieDb1/tech242-AWS-linux/Week1/Day2/RunningAnAWSVM.md

 Before running the VM, one must have a file that holds the key pair values.
 These are private keys that only you should have and NEVER share. once you have downloaded this and put it into a hidden .ssh folder, then you can open git bash.
 To run the VM, the steps are as follows.

-1. Go to the .ssh folder using the terminal and type in the following command : chmod 400 tech242.pem
+1. Go to the .ssh folder using the terminal and type in the following command: chmod 400 tech242.pem which will give all the standard permissions to connect to the VM.

 2. Once you have done this, you can now type in the command given by AWS from before. your linux should look somethinglike the following: